 This is a method of removal of excessive and unwanted growth.
-Prune the dried leaves, outgrown branches and plant parts with pest and disease attacks immediately as soon as possible.
-Pruning increases proper aeration and also increase the size of the fruit.
+Prune the dried leaves, outgrown branches, and plant parts with pest and disease attacks immediately as soon as possible.
+Pruning increases proper aeration and also increases the size of the fruit.

 Pest and diseases:

-In indoors, aphids and mealybugs are the most affected pests to control; chemicals sprays are not necessary because indoors as plant population is very less and for increased health benefits.
+Indoors, aphids and mealybugs are the most affected pests to control; chemical sprays are not necessary indoors, as the plant population is very less, and for increased health benefits.